ecornell/rk-kb-macro-editor/README.md

 # KB Macro Editor

-A command-line tool for parsing, creating, and editing `.rkm` keyboard macro files.
+A command-line tool for parsing, creating, and editing `.rkm` macro files for **Royal Kludge** keyboards.

 ## Features